-- The taxpayer was eligible for the credit as of the beginning of the tax year.
-See "Five-year credit period" on page 6 for more information. - The taxpayer used the zone project property in the business for the entire tax year. - The 60-month credit period did not expire during the tax year.
-This applies if the 60th month of the credit period falls in the last month of the tax year or later.
+• The taxpayer was eligible for the credit as of the beginning of the tax year.

+- The taxpayer used the zone project property in the business for the entire tax year. - The credit period did not expire during the tax year.
+This applies if the final month of the credit period falls in the last month of the tax year or later.

 Partial-year eligibility.
+The

-The taxpayer is eligible for the credit for only part of the tax year if any of the following apply:
+taxpayer is eligible for the credit for only part of the tax year if any of the following apply:

-- The taxpayer became eligible for the credit during the tax year in a month other than the first month of the tax year.
-See "Five-year credit period" on page 6 for more information. - The taxpayer ceases to use the zone project property for business purposes during the tax year. - The 60-month credit period expired during the tax year, and the 60th month is not the last month of the tax year.
+- The taxpayer became eligible for the credit during the tax year in a month other than the first month of the tax year. - The taxpayer ceases to use the zone project property for business purposes during the tax year. - The credit period expired during the tax year, and the final month is not the last month of the tax year.